Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 Does my staked ANA still earn prANA when I borrow against it?

 Yes.
-All staked ANA earns prANA at an equal rate, regardless of your debt position.
+All staked ANA earn prANA at an equal rate, regardless of your debt position.
 This means that looping your ANA position increases your prANA yield.

 Couldn't someone get infinite leverage at the floor price?